 Our glorious view from the bedroom window.

-Idyllically perched on a rocky promontory high above the sea, Taormina has been the most popular tourist destination in Sicily for a couple of hundred of years.
-Beautifully restored medieval buildings, breathtaking views around every corner and a giddy network of winding streets strewn with shops, bars, restaurants, and some spectacular luxury hotels make it a must do stop on your tour of Sicily!
+Idyllically perched on a rocky promontory high above the sea, Taormina has been the most popular tourist destination in Sicily for a couple of hundred years.
+Beautifully restored medieval buildings, breathtaking views around every corner, and a giddy network of winding streets strewn with shops, bars, restaurants, and some spectacular luxury hotels make it a must-do stop on your tour of Sicily!

 Sicilian cuisine shows traces of all cultures that have existed on the island of Sicily over the last two millennia.
 Although its cuisine has much in common with Italian cuisine, Greek, Spanish, French and Arab influences abound.

-Bright, earthy, and suffused with the intensity of the Sicilian sun: that’s how I’d describe the elements of our cuisine.
-Tomatoes, olives (both black and green), eggplant, pistachios, wild fennel, dried fruits, citrus (especially blood oranges and lemons, ricotta made from sheep’s milk, glorious seafood and meats are all staples of Sicilian gastronomy.
+Bright, earthy, and infused with the intensity of the Sicilian sun: that’s how I’d describe the elements of the cuisine.
+Tomatoes, olives (both black and green), eggplant, pistachios, wild fennel, dried fruits, citrus (especially blood oranges and lemons), ricotta made from sheep’s milk, glorious seafood and meats are all staples of Sicilian gastronomy.
 A cooking class while in Sicily is a must!

 The Benanti family are called some of the bravest wine makers in Italy, having planted their vines on one of the most active volcanoes in the world – in 2013 it erupted 20 times!
-But, the family does not believe in worrying about what they cannot control and instead have focused on making stellar and award-winning wines.
-Wines made from Nerello de Masacalese – fruity, herbaceous, and earthy – and Nerello Cappuccio and an elegant minearly and acidic refreshing white wine from Carricante are top sellers.
+But, the family does not believe in worrying about what they cannot control and instead has focused on making stellar and award-winning wines.
+Wines made from Nerello de Mascalese – fruity, herbaceous, earthy – and Nerello Cappuccio – an acidic refreshing white wine from Carricante are top sellers.

-Discovering Mount Etna stunning topography can be done by bike, hike, or in 4×4 vehicles.
-It is always an exhilarating day to tour Europe’s largest active volcano before working up an appetite for lunch and wine tastings at at one of the many excellent Etna DOC wineries.
+Discovering Mount Etna’s stunning topography can be done by bike, hike, or in 4×4 vehicles.
+It is exhilarating to tour Europe’s largest active volcano, before working up an appetite for lunch and wine tastings at one of the many excellent Etna DOC wineries.

 For breakfast, forget cappuccino and croissants!
-In Sicily, locals start their summer days on a sweet and refreshing note, breakfasting on granita câ brioscia, or granita with brioche.
-Though, I can’t quite give up my coffee, so I opted for the coffee granita which is the local favorite in Messina, Sicily.
+In Sicily, locals start their summer days on a sweet and refreshing note, breakfasting on granita câ brioscia, a Sicilian brioche with chocolate granita.
+I couldn’t quite give up my coffee, so I opted for the coffee granita which is the local favorite in Messina, Sicily.

-A Sicilian specialty, granita, is a cold, sweet treat made from water, sugar, and fruit that is never completely frozen.
+Granita is a Sicilian specialty, a cold, sweet treat made from water, sugar, and fruit that is never completely frozen.
 It’s mixed continuously to obtain a texture that is simultaneously grainy and creamy.
 The granita was originally coupled with a crispy bread that was eventually swapped for the Sicilian brioscia, a brioche made with a leavened egg-based dough flavored with vanilla or citrus.
-Characterized by its textured surface and unique shape, the brioscia actually resembles a hair bun.
-Its hemispherical base is topped with what is called the tuppu, which is derived from the French word toupee.
+Characterized by its textured surface and unique shape, the brioscia resembles a hair bun.
+Its hemispherical base is topped with what is called the tùppu, which is derived from the French word toupée.

-Taormina is about to get a lot more popular as in addition the elegant and luxurious Belmond properties – Grand Hotel Timeo and its seaside sister, Villa Sant’Andrea, Four Seasons Hotel and Resorts is opening the spectacular Four Seasons San Domenico Palace in mid-2021.
-Beyond Taormina, however, Sicily commands at least a week and ideally two, as travelers will want to discover the Aeolian Islands and Pantelleria, Agrigento, Etna, Siracusa, Sciacca, Palermo.
+Taormina is about to get a lot more popular!
+In addition to the elegant and luxurious Belmond properties – Grand Hotel Timeo and its seaside sister, Villa Sant’Andrea, Four Seasons Hotel and Resorts is opening the spectacular Four Seasons San Domenico Palace in mid-2021.
+Beyond Taormina, however, travelers will want at least a week and ideally two in Sicily, to discover the Aeolian Islands, as well as Pantelleria, Agrigento, Etna, Siracusa, Sciacca, and Palermo.
 There are wonderful places to stay, abundant gastronomy, more history than imaginable, and fantastic adventures for all ages.
 Sicily is HOT and deserves your full attention!
 I can’t wait to help you explore the millennia of options on this diverse island!